provizio/provizio-tdms-sample/README.md

 ### Notes

-This is a basic version that parses a tdms file and extract the structure.
+* This is a basic version that parses a tdms file and extract the structure.
 To read individual values, a sample method `TDMSData::getDataFloat64` has been created which can be replicated, with the appropriate modifications, to extract values of different data types.

+* The `CMakeLists.txt` file requires version `3.10` because that is what I have installed on my machine at the moment, so it hasn't been tested with older versions.